jpverkamp/blog/content/programming/programming-praxis/2012-11-01-the-sum-of-the-first-billion-primes.md

                 (+ (* n (log n)) (* n (log (log n)))))))))
 ```

 By default, the Sieve of Eratosthenes generates all of the primes from 1 to some number n.
 But that's not what we want.
 Instead, we want the first n primes.
-After a bit of searching though, I found the Wikipedia page on the {{< wikipedia "Prime number theorem" >}}.
+After a bit of searching though, I found the Wikipedia page on the [[wiki:Prime number theorem]]().
 That defines the function `pi(n)` which approximates the number of primes less than or equal to n.
 Invert that function and you find that the value of the nth prime p<sub>n</sub> falls in the range:

 {{< latex >}}n * ln(n) < p_n < n * ln(ln(n)){{< /latex >}}

-That upper bound is the one that lets us generate enough primes with the {{< wikipedia "Sieve of Eratosthenes" >}} so that we can sum the first n.
+That upper bound is the one that lets us generate enough primes with the [[wiki:Sieve of Eratosthenes]]() so that we can sum the first n.

 The best part is that it turns out that it's at least faster than the list based method: